 For a shopping bargain, look for fresh produce, flowers, cheese and pastry at the historic City Market, open since 1886.
 If designer labels are more your style, the glass arcades of Circle Centre enclose department stores, movie theaters, restaurants and the Indianapolis Artsgarden, a showplace for live performances and exhibitions.

 Take a grounds tour of Indianapolis Motor Speedway .
 Get your adrenaline pumping on a bus ride around the famed 2.5-mile oval, then make a pit stop at the Hall of Fame Museum, where everything from equipment to winning Formula One cars to racing trophies are displayed.
 If you won't be in town for the celebrated Indianapolis 500 —a Memorial Day weekend event first held in 1911—don't rule out that trip to the grandstand yet.
-Two other exhilarating annual races take place here, too: NASCAR's Brickyard 400 in late July and MotoGP's Red Bull Indianapolis GP in August.
+Another exhilarating annual race takes place here, too: NASCAR's Brickyard 400 in late July.

 Explore The Children's Museum of Indianapolis , the largest of its kind in the world and one of Indy's most fun places to go with kids.
 Dinosaur bones, a giant water clock and a vintage 19th-century carousel are a few of the highlights at this 400,000-square-foot playground.

-Admire the genius of Vincent van Gogh, Georgia O'Keeffe and Louis Comfort Tiffany at the Indianapolis Museum of Art , which has a permanent collection of more than 50,000 treasures.
+Admire the genius of Vincent van Gogh, Georgia O'Keeffe and Louis Comfort Tiffany at the Newfields (Indianapolis Museum of Art) , which has a permanent collection of more than 50,000 treasures.
 Situated on the former estate of J.K.
 Lilly Jr., a pharmaceutical industrialist whose family started Eli Lilly and Company, the museum complex includes the 100-acre Virginia B. Fairbanks Art & Nature Park as well as Lilly's 22-room mansion, built in the early 20th century.

 Find some perspective at Crown Hill Cemetery, where such notables as James Whitcomb Riley, Depression-era gangster John Dillinger, President Benjamin Harrison and three vice presidents—Charles Fairbanks, Thomas Hendricks and Thomas Marshall—are buried.